Fort Collins International Center (FCIC)

 OUTDOOR PROGRAM: Explore beautiful Colorado and connect with your new home in a fun and active way.
 Each month, the FCIC organizes outdoor activities for all interested students and community members.
 The aim of outdoor activities is to provide an active and fun environment for students and community members to enjoy the beauty of Colorado and surrounding states on occasion together.
 Activities vary from hiking and skiing to snow-shoeing and river rafting trips.

 WOMEN’S CLUB: This weekly social gathering is a great way for international women to build community.
 On Friday mornings, the Women’s Club spends time getting to know each other and discusses a different topic each meeting.
 Kids are welcome!

 INTERNATIONAL FRIENDS PROGRAM: Would you like to build some relationships off campus and get more invested in the Fort Collins community and American culture?
 Then we encourage you to sign up for this program, which pairs you with a Fort Collins family or individual who is committed to sharing their lives with you.
 You can expect to get together with your International Friend for activities or holidays at least once a month.

-GLOBAL AMBASSADORS PROGRAM (GAP): Global Ambassadors are CSU International Students who share their culture with classrooms and community groups.
+GLOBAL AMBASSADORS STUDENT PROGRAM (GASP): Global Ambassadors are CSU International Students who share their culture with classrooms and community groups.
 You will also enhance your resume, practice your presentation skills, meet new people and make new friends.
 Everyone is welcome to become a speaker!

-CONVERSATIONAL ENGLISH CLASSES: Practice your English and make new friends at these free drop-in classes!
-Join us every Monday at Aggie Village from 9:30-11 a.m., and every Thursday at University Village from 9:30-11 a.m.
+ENGLISH CLASSES: Practice your English and make new friends at these free classes!
+Conversational English classes (for men and women) occur every Monday at Aggie Village from 9:30-11 a.m., and every Thursday at University Village from 9:30-11 a.m.
 These classes offer language help for all levels, and offer insight into American customs and build community with others.